How to handle employees with bad attitudes

 Adverse effects on other staff and the business

-Leave a negative attitude to fester and it may become a self-fulfilling prophecy: a negative attitude leads to a lack of interest, which leads to poor performance, which leads to a lack of purpose, which leads back to a negative attitude.
-And then the cycle begins again.
+Leave a negative attitude to fester and it may become a self-fulfilling prophecy: a problematic attitude leads to a lack of interest, which leads to poor performance, which leads to a lack of purpose, which leads back to a negative attitude.

 Make sure negativity is not affecting business